June-Skeeter/GEOB270_Lab2_2021S1/Content/Part4.md

 ## Raster to Polygon Conversion:

 We are going to convert the Classification raster layer to a vector data and select just the Green Vegetation.
-Then we can add it to the Van_DA_2016 layers so that

 **1)** Use the Raster to Polygon Tool
 * Set Classification as the Input raster